The House of Dior celebrates its 70th anniversary with a lavish exhibition at the Musée des Arts Décoratifs from 5 July 2017 to 7 January 2018.

 Christian Dior, couturier du rêve (Christian Dior, Dream Couturier) exhibition runs from July 5, 2017, to January 7, 2018, at the Musée des Arts Décoratifs in Paris, France.

-Images courtesy of Dior, by Adrien Dirand
+Exhibition images courtesy of Dior, by Adrien Dirand